Latteralus/MCPHR/plan.md

 Connect to a shared PostgreSQL database that stores all data (Users, Employees, Documents, Tasks, etc.).

-Use an ORM (TypeORM or Prisma) to manage database schema and migrations.
+Use an ORM (TypeORM) to manage database schema and migrations.

 File Storage: